Skip to content

 # Verify

-k describe networkpolicy web-ports
+kubectl describe networkpolicy web-ports

 # Cleanup

-k delete networkpolicy web-ports
+kubectl delete networkpolicy web-ports

-k delete pod web
+kubectl delete pod web --force

 Terminal window